 What kind of Messiah do mis-users of righteousness need?
 A crucified one?
 It would be easy to have Luke come out and simply say so, but he does not.
-One spot where he gets close is his presentation of the parable of the good Samaritan (10:26-37; Gospel for 8 Pentecost -- CHECK).
+One spot where he gets close is his presentation of the parable of the good Samaritan (10:26-37; Gospel for 8 Pentecost).
 Jesus is discussing with a Torah expert what it takes according to God's law to "inherit eternal life."
-After agreeing on the two love commandments, ("Do this, and you will live"), the Torah expert, "desiring to justify himself, said to Jesus, 'And who is my neighbor?'"
+After agreeing on the two love commandments, ("Do this, and you will live"), the Torah expert, "desiring to justify himself, said to Jesus, 'And who is my neighbor?"
 Here again we have a candidate presenting the classical righteous sinner symptoms.
-What Jesus' interrogator needs is not instruction on who his neighbor is, whom he then ought to love.
-Rather, he needs rather to expose the killer he carries within himself, his desire to justify himself.
-The one to whom Jesus tells the parable is indeed the victim.
+What he needs is not instruction on who his neighbor is, whom he then ought to love.
+He needs rather to expose the killer he carries within him, his desire to justify himself.
+He needs to see that where he best fits in the parable is in the victim's role.
 He's half dead already, stripped of real resources for eternal life, and ironically thinks that knowing the law he has "eternal life" cinched.